2nd SS-Division, Das Reich:

 By the time “Das Reich” took part in the Battle of Moscow, it had lost 60 percent of its combat strength.
 It was further reduced in the Soviet Winter Counter-Offensive: for example, the “Der Führer” Regiment was down to 35 men out of the 2,000 that had started the campaign in June.
 By February 1942, it had lost 10,690 men.
 By mid-1942, the division was pulled out of the front and sent to the west to rest and refit.

 The SS-Strummann was married during well-earned leave during this period.
 His uniform clearly shows his Ost Front, Infanterie Sturmabzeichen, and the Tollenaere Kenteeken.
-The SS-Sturmmann wears the Heeres Dienstanzug Model 1936 with the new pattern of Feldmütz with metal insignia which while not totally regulated may have been done to expedite these Ost Front veterans into new uniform.
+The SS-Sturmmann wears the Heeres Dienstanzug Model 1936 with the new pattern of Feldmütz with metal insignia which while not regulated may have been done to expedite these Ost Front veterans into new uniform.

 The Tollenaere Kenteeken was created to honor Reimond Tollenaere who fell at Kopzy, near Leningrad on 22 January 1942.
 The popular commander of the Germanic SS in Belgium, the “Black Brigade” had been one of the first to volunteer for service with the Flemish Legion.
-The award commemorates his leadership “Hero’s Death” and rewards the loyalty and sacrifice of Flemish Friwilligen.
+The award commemorates his leadership in “Hero’s Death” and rewards the loyalty and sacrifice of the Flemish Friwilligen.

 SS-Unterscharführer, SS-Artillerie Regiment 2 ,,Das Reich”: